scottsbergeron/pyramid-surveymonkey-example/README.md

 Visit the [developer portal](https://developer.surveymonkey.com/).

    - Click 'Get Started' and then either sign into your existing SurveyMonkey account or create a new one.
-   - Click 'Create New App', give it a nickname and choose either public or private.
-Keep in mind that public is required if you want to make use of OAuth later on.
+   - Click 'Create New App', give it a nickname and choose public.
    - Click on the 'SETTINGS' tab at the top of the page.
    - At the bottom of the SETTINGS page is the Scopes section.
 For now, enable 'View Surveys' by clicking on it.
 You can read more about scopes [here](https://developer.surveymonkey.com/api/v3/#scopes).
-   - Locate your 'Access Token' and copy it.
-Replace '\<your api key goes here\>' in `development.ini`with that value.
+   - Locate your 'Access Token' on the SETTINGS page and copy it.
+Replace '\<your api key goes here\>' in `development.ini` with that value.
    - If you haven't created a survey yet in this account, go [here](https://www.surveymonkey.com) and create at least one.
    - Go to `localhost:8080/example/sm_api`.
 You should see a list of titles that match the survey(s) in your account.